marten-seemann/base-drafts/draft-ietf-quic-tls.md

 tickets to a client.

-When the handshake is complete, QUIC only needs to provide TLS with any data that arrives on stream 0.
+When the handshake is complete, QUIC only needs to provide TLS with any data that arrives in CRYPTO streams.
 In the same way that is done during the handshake, new data is requested from TLS after providing received data.

 Important: